 I basically only travel with my tripod when I know I’ll be taking photos at night or trying to capture the northern lights.
 Otherwise I’ll just balance my camera on my backpack or a rock or something.

 I did love traveling with my compact joby tripod as it’s so lightweight and versatile, but now my camera and lens are too heavy for the one I have – though I think they now make a version for heavier cameras, so maybe I will check that out and report back!

 DJI Osmo Pocket

 I film most of my videos on my DJI Osmo Pocket.
 I love that it’s tiny so I can take it with me anywhere, plus it’s discreet so I don’t feel embarrassed filming in crowds, and it has a gimbal so the footage is super smooth.
 And the quality is really good!
 I’ve used a lot of different video cameras in the past, but this has definitely been the best.

 I also have a DJI Mavic Air Drone, which to be honest I don’t use super often, but I always love the footage when I do.
 I also really appreciate that this drone is quite small and light, so I can bring it in my daypack without breaking my back.

 GoPro Hero6 Black

 Okay, this one isn’t technically in my camera bag, but Lightroom is such a crucial part of my photography that I thought I should include it.
-I use Lightroom 5, but you can also get a subscription to the latest Lightroom.
+I use Lightroom Creative Cloud to edit all of my photos.

 I’ve used a lot of different programs in the past for processing my photos, and Lightroom definitely is the best, plus it can process RAW files.
 And it’s actually quite intuitive – I mean, I’m still learning about some of its more advanced features, but it’s really easy to get a handle on the basics.